- Chart

 Opportunities

-- Expansion into emerging markets for pork and food products.
+- Expansion into higher-value processed food products.

 Threats